 Shame leads to secrecy and secrecy allows misinformation to go unchallenged.
 Then small problems become big problems.
 And big problems fuel shame.

 Shame creates a vicious cycle that makes it harder and harder to advocate for yourself.

 When I was struggling with an eating disorder I burnt all my diaries.
 I pretended to have the flu so I could stay home alone.
 Each book was ripped apart and thrown into the fireplace.
 It was New Year’s Eve and I was trying to draw a line in the sand to mark a new start.
 I knew I’d regret it, but that was the point.
 I wanted to do something irreversible; something that would push me to try harder to stick to my (self-defeating) diet.
 This result would make losing all the stories, poems and artwork I’d compiled over the years worth it.
+I thought hurting myself this way would mean “tomorrow will be different.”
 But of course, upping the anti didn’t work.

 Willpower was never the problem.

 Believing I lacked discipline made me feel ashamed.
 So I wanted to keep my weight-loss struggles a secret.
 Isolating myself with misinformation made everything worse.
 It took me 10 years to lose 10 pounds because I didn’t open up.